Geometric Shapes and Patterns

-However, before we get into how you can create geometric designs, it’s important to know exactly what they are.
+However, before we get into how you can create designs, it’s important to know exactly what they are.

-When to Use Geometric Designs
+When to Use Geometric Patterns

 From geometric logos and typography to experimental geometric distortion, our list covers everything you need to know on the subject.

-The 70 Examples of How You Can Use Geometric Design
+70 Great Examples of Geometric Design

 The Memphis design style has been around for quite some time now, but it remains a fashionable choice.
-Blending art deco, pop art, kitsch and many other styles, Memphis has a truly distinctive look.
+Blending art deco, pop art, kitsch, and many other styles, Memphis has a truly distinctive look.